 3. Furthermore addition of oil / ghee is a must, as it gives softness to the dough.

 4. Always give resting time to the dough (minimum 20 minutes), so the paratha turns very soft.

 For rolling the Punjabi Aloo Paratha

 1. Roll the paratha for minimum 5 inch (step 19), so it will be easy for pleating.

 2. Always roll the paratha without any holes / gaps, else the stuffing comes out.

 3. If any gaps / holes are formed, fill it with little dough and roll again.

 4. Don’t roll the paratha too thick, as it wont gets cooked inside.

-5. Also don’t use too much flour for rolling, as the paratha turns dry.
+5. Also don’t use too much flour for rolling, otherwise the paratha turns dry.

 2. Frying the paratha in ghee adds more flavour.
-But if you are calorie conscious, regular oil can also be used.
+However, if you are calorie conscious, regular oil can also be used.